Heckler & Koch G36

 The Heckler & Koch G36 (Gewehr 36) is an assault rifle designed in the early 1990s by German weapons manufacturer Heckler & Koch.
 It is chambered in 5.56×45mm NATO, and replaced the heavier G3 battle rifle chambered in 7.62×51mm.
 The G36 was accepted into service with the Bundeswehr in 1997.
-Since then, it has been a popular export, and has seen active service in military and police units in several countries, including Germany, Spain, and the United Kingdom.
+Since then, it has been a popular export and has seen active service in military and police units in several countries, including Germany, Spain, and the United Kingdom.
 The G36 is gas-operated and feeds from a 30-round detachable box magazine or 100-round C-Mag drum magazine.

 In 2012, the G36 was found to suffer from significant accuracy issues due to thermal expansion of the barrel, prompting a search for a replacement.
 In 2017, the Bundeswehr launched the System Sturmgewehr Bundeswehr, a program designed to field a replacement for the G36.
-The weapons put forth were the Heckler & Koch HK416, Heckler & Koch HK433, and the Haenel MK 556.
-The G95A1 and G95KA1, both variants of the HK416, were selected in 2022.
+The weapons put forth were the Heckler & Koch HK416, HK433, and the Haenel MK 556.
+The HK416 was selected in 2022, and the rifle was adopted as the G95A1.
+The BAAINBw stated: "From 2026, the Bundeswehr will receive the rifle with the designation G95A1 as the new standard weapon and the G95KA1 in a compact version for special forces."

 History

 Development

 In the 1970s, arms manufacturers in Germany began work on a successor for the G3 rifle, resulting in the creation of the 4.73 mm G11 assault rifle (developed jointly by a group of companies led by Heckler & Koch) that used caseless ammunition (designed by Dynamit Nobel).
 This weapon was intended to replace the G3, therefore further development of Heckler & Koch's series of firearms chambered for the 5.56×45mm NATO cartridge was halted.
 Heckler & Koch, having no incentive to pursue a new 5.56 mm weapon system, was content with the export-oriented HK33 and G41 rifles.
 However, the G11 program came to an abrupt end when the Bundeswehr cancelled its procurement due to defence budget cuts resulting from the unification of East and West Germany, and Heckler & Koch's 1991 acquisition by British Aerospace's Royal Ordnance division (known today as BAE Systems).

 Increasing demand for a modern service rifle, chambered in the NATO-standard 5.56 mm cartridge, led Heckler & Koch to offer the German armed forces the G41 rifle, which, too, was rejected.
 Design work was initiated on a completely novel, modern 5.56 mm assault rifle; it would later be designated Project 50 or HK50.
 During testing, prototypes were rated higher than the Austrian competition (the Steyr AUG system).
 The final version of the G36 was completed in 1995, and production began in 1996.
-The G36C was first adopted as the standard-issue rifle of US special forces unit TF23.